 Over 700 million people around the world suffer from some form of Tinnitus or ringing in the ears.
 This recent flood of self-induced hearing damage from oversized studio headphones, grandiose speaker systems, and silly notions carried over from ill-advised past generations – equating decibel levels to enjoyment - have created a music industry epidemic.

 When it happens, it just happens.
-You'll leave the vibrating walls of the after hours spot, that divey “rock n’ roll night club” or even after maxing the sub in your car to peep Slime Season 3.
-Suddenly, the ringing in your ear, that used to be temporary isn’t.
+You'll leave the vibrating walls of an after hours show, that divey rock n' roll nightclub or even maxing the sub in your car to peep Slime Season 3 and suddenly, you're hit with a ringing in your ear that never seems to really go away.

 EARMILK had the chance to speak with, owner and founder of Sound Relief Hearing Center, Dr. Julie Prutsman, who's a tinnitus specialist at the forefront of her field.

 "Everyone has left a show at some point and has felt that headache or temporary ringing that eventually goes away.
 Each time that happens, it's actually a warning sign from the brain letting you know that the body is close or approaching permanent damage to the ear." said Prutsman.
 "This damage is irreversible, we have no way of regenerating it and once it's gone, it's gone."

-For each time you've claimed, "It's alright, the ringing eventually goes away," and popped an Aspirin after a show, you've become one step closer to irreversible damage.
-Think of it as 9 lives of a cat scenario.
-It's not going to be fun when you’re last life is used up.
+For every time you've claimed, "It's alright, the ringing eventually goes away," and popped an Aspirin after a show, you've become one step closer to irreversible damage.
+Think of it as 9 lives of a cat scenario and you can bet it's not going to be fun when you're last life is used up.